• Skip to primary navigation

 A single clementine mandarin hanging in a tree with green leaves.

-Below you will find what variety is in a box or bag of Cuties or Halos during the season:
+How do you know what type of mandarin you are getting?
+The packaging doesn't tell you and neither will signs at the grocery store - some signs say Clementines year round.
+Below you will find what variety to expect in a box or bag of Cuties or Halos during the season:

 ClementinesNovember to January